umermasood/go-playground/5.arrays_and_slices/README.md

   newSlice = append(slc[:2], slc[3:]...) // get rid of the 3

   fmt.Println(newSlice)
-  fmt.Println(slc) // But slc is also updated
+  fmt.Println(slc) // But slc is also updated, this behavior is because slices are reference type }
-}
 ```